 - Work quickly, but carefully

-- For very high competencies, a simple trick is to resuspend the cells at a higher density in the final step – so there are less aliquots but more cells/aliquot.
+- For very high competencies, a simple trick is to resuspend the cells at a higher density in the final step – so there are fewer aliquots but more cells/aliquots.

 Articles in this series:

 - Competent E.coli: To Buy or Not to Buy? (this article)

 Photo: Jessica Shannon

 You must be logged in to post a comment.

 what mutations does the Top 10 DH10b E. coli have to use arabinose by araBAD promoter ie eGFParaBAD vector and where can this literature be found?

 AraA and C have been deleted, AraD has the “139” allele which apparently makes it hypersensitive to repression by glucose.
 As a caveat, while browsing the genome on NCBI it seems to have two copies of AraD in different places, and I don’t know if they’re both the same allele or not.